Cento-AI/contracts/README.md

 ### 2. **Frontend**
    - Built with **Next.js** and **OnchainKit** for seamless wallet integration and portfolio visualization.
    - Provides a user-friendly dashboard for monitoring portfolio performance and strategy execution.
+   - Integrates **Privy** for embedded wallets and social logins, enabling users to onboard with email or existing wallets.

 ### 3. **Backend**
    - **Node.js** backend for handling off-chain computations and API integrations.